golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

       '''.format(len(ray.nodes()), ray.cluster_resources()['CPU']))
 ```

-Run it and see how many cores Ray finds in your computer:
+Run it and see how many cores Ray finds on your machine:
 ```bash
 python dds-with-ray.py
 ```